-WVU OTD Curriculum Sequence
+WVU MOT Curriculum Sequence

-The WVU OTD full-time curriculum will proceed in a lock-step fashion with each semester's work building on the last.
+The WVU MOT full-time curriculum will proceed in a lock-step fashion with each semester's work building on the last.
 This approach is designed to foster reflection on learning and the application of content from one course to subsequent courses.
-If a student fails to demonstrate course competency (grade of less than C or other competency criteria outlined in the course syllabus), he/she will be required to step-out of the program until the course is offered again.
+If a student fails to demonstrate course competency (i.e., grade of less than C or other competency criteria outlined in the course syllabus), he/she will be required to step-out of the program until the course is offered again.
 If this were to occur, an individual action/remediation plan may be developed to increase the likelihood of the student's success in the curriculum when he/she repeats the required course.

-The first six semesters of the nine-semester curriculum occur on campus including Level I fieldworks, which are completed in the local region and integrated into semesters 3 through 6.
-The final three semesters are considered clinical/experiential semesters and the students will be engaged in their two 12-week Level II fieldwork rotations and the 14-week Doctoral Experiential.
-However, the students will be actively engaged with the academic program through online seminar courses with five-day residencies during semester 7 & 8.
-These seminars with residencies are intended to facilitate the student integration of their clinical and didactic learning and to prepare them for the next phase of their off-campus learning.
-During their final semester while on the Doctoral Experiential the students are enrolled in their capstone course and are actively working with their faculty mentor and the capstone coordinator to ensure integration of the experiential, clinical and academic learning.
-The students complete their Doctoral experiential with a one-week on campus residency where they present their completed Doctoral Capstone project.
+The first six semesters of the eight-semester curriculum occur on campus including Level I fieldworks, which are completed in the local region and integrated into semesters 4 through 6.
+The final two semesters are clinical semesters, and the students will be engaged in their two 12-week Level II fieldwork rotations.
+However, the students will be actively engaged with the academic program through pre and post fieldwork seminar courses during semester 8.
+These seminars are intended to facilitate the student integration of their clinical and didactic learning and to prepare them for the next phase of their off-campus learning.

-In the first year of the OTD curriculum develop a solid theoretical and scientific knowledge base that underlies modern occupational therapy practice.
-Students take courses that address anatomy, kinesiology, lifespan development, neurobiology, and occupational science and pathophysiology.
-As they strengthen their knowledge base students begin to apply their knowledge to occupational therapy by developing basic clinical reasoning, evaluation, and intervention skills.
-There is a strong emphasis on learning the basic psychomotor skills necessary in OT practice.
+In the first year of the MOT curriculum, students develop a solid theoretical and scientific knowledge base that underlies modern occupational therapy practice.
+Students take courses that address anatomy, kinesiology, lifespan development, neurobiology, occupational science, and pathophysiology.
+As they strengthen their knowledge base students begin to apply learned information to occupational therapy by developing basic clinical reasoning, evaluation, and intervention skills.
+There is a strong emphasis on learning the fundamental psychomotor skills necessary in OT practice.

-The 2nd year of the OTD program allows the students to integrate and apply previously learned information and skills in new and challenging situations to build further reasoning and skill.
-Students practice the basic skills of a clinician through participation in Level 1 fieldwork where they complete occupational profiles, basic evaluations and assessments and plan treatment intervention.
-In the didactic portion of the 2nd year students expand their understanding and competence in OT practice moving beyond individual focused intervention to focus on groups and populations as clients.
-They also move beyond the basic areas of BADL and IADL evaluation and intervention to develop specialized skills in client factor assessment and interventions that address, client factors, prevention and wellness, and advocacy.
+In the 2nd year of the MOT program, students integrate and apply previously learned information and skills in new and challenging situations to build further reasoning and skill.
+Students practice the basic skills of a clinician through participation in Level 1 fieldwork where they complete occupational profiles, basic evaluations and assessments, and plan treatment intervention.
+In the didactic portion of the 2nd year, students expand their understanding and competence in OT practice moving beyond individual focused intervention to groups and populations as clients.
+They also move beyond the basic areas of BADL and IADL evaluation and intervention to develop specialized skills in client factor assessment and interventions that address client factors, prevention and wellness, and advocacy.
 This expansion of knowledge is further developed through participation in the 3rd and final Level I fieldwork experience that addresses OT service in non-traditional and community settings.
-These course structure and sequence of Level I fieldworks encourages the student to develop strong professional identity and occupation focused practice
+This course structure and sequence of Level I fieldwork rotations encourages the student to develop strong professional identity and occupation focused practice.

-Throughout the 2nd year OTD students also develop skills in leadership, management, entrepreneurship, and scholarship through development and implementation of practice and research projects.
+Throughout the 2nd year MOT students also develop skills in leadership, management, entrepreneurship, and scholarship through development and implementation of practice and research projects.
 Students also focus on expanding their clinical reasoning skills through participation in case- based and simulated client experiences addressing the full breadth of occupational therapy practice.
-With this supporting base of experience and knowledge students identify and explore an area of OT practice of particular interest to them for advanced study through engagement in the Capstone planning courses.
-As the second year concludes and the students prepare to initiate their clinical/experiential year they complete their scholarly project and identify potential future sites for their doctoral capstone.
+As the second year concludes and the students prepare to initiate their clinical/experiential year they complete and present their scholarly research project.